Do You Really Need a Lawyer in Your Case Against Encompass Insurance

 The defendant was insured by Encompass Insurance.
 When they reviewed our client’s case, their first response was that they “weren’t going to pay thousands” to settle our client’s claim.
 We thought otherwise.

-We worked to make sure our client's treating doctors had a full and fair opportunity to explain our client's condition and we made sure Encompass fully understood the severity of our client's injuries.
+We worked to make sure that our client’s treating doctors had a full and fair opportunity to explain our client’s condition and we made sure that Encompass fully understood the severity of our client’s injuries.

 By the time we were done, the case that had begun with the insurance company declining to pay thousands ended with the insurance company paying $225,000 to settle the case.